 The subway noise is actually from the Green Line in Boston.
 I found an eight minute YouTube video on Google (where else?) which I edited down to a minute or so.
 I sent that off to Stan as an mp3 file and he looped it on to a sound card as part of

 since the abundance of electronics burns up a 9 volt pretty quickly.
 I had a lot of fun creating this scene and I hope you'll all enjoy the video and stills.
-12/12/18.
+12/12/18